OpenMethane

 Input Data

-The downloaded files will be stored in data/inputs by default.
+The downloaded files will be stored in the path specified in INPUTS env var

 Domain Info